creativemindsplugins/cm-on-demand-search-and-replace/readme.md

 <details><summary> <b>Expand</b> </summary>

-* Unlimited Rule Generation: Establish as many guidelines as you wish for altering standard text and HTML.
+* **Unlimited Rule Generation**: Establish as many guidelines as you wish for altering standard text and HTML.
-* Consistency Rules: Utilize rules that aid in the uniformity of WordPress posts and pages.
+* **Consistency Rules**: Utilize rules that aid in the uniformity of WordPress posts and pages.
-* Local Operation: Execute text and HTML changes on a local level without database persistence.
+* **Local Operation**: Execute text and HTML changes on a local level without database persistence.
-* Sensitive Search: Facilitate the examination of content for words with case sensitivity.
+* **Sensitive Search**: Facilitate the examination of content for words with case sensitivity.

 </details>